Heat Pump Installation Lexington

 Air source heat pumps extract heat from the outside air.
 They are more affordable initially than geothermal heat pumps, but their efficiency can be affected by extreme outdoor temperatures.

-Geothermal heat pumps use the stable temperature of the earth as their heat exchange medium.
+Geothermal heat pumps use the ground as their heat exchange medium.
 They are more expensive to install due to the underground piping requirements, but their performance is more reliable even in extreme weather.

 What is a dual-fuel heat pump system?

-A dual-fuel heat pump system integrates a heat pump with a secondary heating source, such as a gas furnace.
+A dual-fuel heat pump system integrates a heat pump with a backup heating source, such as a gas furnace.
 This setup offers optimal efficiency and performance in all weather conditions.
-When temperatures drop below a certain threshold, the gas furnace automatically kicks in to provide more cost-effective heating.
+The heat pump operates as the primary heating and cooling system in mild to moderate temperatures.